Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: The LP-update Policy for Weakly Coupled MDPs

 \subsection{The relaxed problem as a linear program}

-The main difficulty of the optimization problem is that the constraint $D\bYN(t)\le \bb$ couples all sub-MDPs.
-To overcome this difficulty, a by-now classical approach \cite{Brown2020IndexPA,gast:hal-03262307,xiong2021reinforcement,ZayasCabn2017AnAO,zhang2021restless} is to relax this constraint and consider a problem where this constraint has to be satisfied only in expectation: $D\expect{\bYN(t)}\le \bb$.
-This lead us to write a relaxed optimization problem in terms of the variables $\by(t)=\expect{\bYN(t)}$.
-Indeed, equation \eqref{eq:Markov-transition-each-arm} implies that the expectation of $\bMN(t+1)$ given $\bYN(t)$ can be rewritten as a linear map $\phi$ as follows:
+The main difficulty of the optimization problem \eqref{eq:prob-formulated} is that the constraint $D\bYN(t)\le \bb$ couples all sub-MDPs.
+To overcome this difficulty, a by-now classical approach \cite{Brown2020IndexPA,gast2023linear,xiong2021reinforcement,ZayasCabn2017AnAO,zhang2021restless} is to relax these constraints and consider a problem where they have to be satisfied only in expectation: $D\expect{\bYN(t)}\le \bb$.
+This leads us to write a relaxed optimization problem in terms of the variables $\by(t)=\expect{\bYN(t)}$.
+Indeed, equation \eqref{eq:Markov-transition-each-arm} implies that the expectation of $\bXN(t+1)$ given $\bYN(t)$ can be rewritten as a linear map $\phi$ as follows: